DiegoFCJ/portfolio/README.md

 - `gaTrackingId` – Google Analytics 4 tracking code (the GA measurement ID is public and ships with the client bundle).
 - `formspreeEndpoint` – Formspree project endpoint used by `EmailService` (it is also public because it must be reachable from the browser).
 - `enableAnalytics` / `enableErrorTracking` – Toggle for loading the external scripts.
-- `sentryDsn` and `sentryTracesSampleRate` – Sentry credentials and sampling rate.
+- `sentryDsn` and `sentryTracesSampleRate` – Sentry credentials and trace sampling rate.
+Set the rate to `0` to disable tracing while keeping error reporting enabled.

 Keep the production file (`environment.prod.ts`) free from private secrets.
 Both identifiers are safe to expose, but you can keep the real production values outside of git by generating the file during the build.
 Run `npm run configure:env:prod` locally or in CI to write the production configuration from environment variables: